luickk/AiPoweredGameOfLife/README.md

 > "Algorithmic specified complexity (ASC) measures the degree to which an object is meaningful [...]"
 > -Abstract from the [Paper](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf)

+## Résumé

+After implementing most of the interesting fitness parameters(at least the ones I found) it can be said that the project is a great success.
+The most important thing that can be said about the project is that its potential has not even been explored remotely!
+The project has enormous potential for further research and exploration!

 ## Network (Parameter) Experiences and Setups (with Test Results)